In September 2014 I purchased HubSpot and joined their certified partner program.

 I've also participated in most of the Infusionsoft Implementation Accelerations they've invited me to participate in, their Customer Success Tours and more.

-Now that I'm certified in Ontraport and have attended their annual Ontrapalooza and am working more closely with them on similar client launches I can say that Ontraport is an offering entrepreneurs, speakers, and coaches must look at for their sales and marketing automation platform.
+Since becoming certified in Ontraport in 2014 and having access to their sandbox (to play around and test Ontraport 5) and having attended their annual Ontrapalooza the last couple of years and am working more closely with them on similar client launches I can say that Ontraport is an offering entrepreneurs, speakers, and coaches must look at for their sales and marketing automation platform.

 Choosing the self-funded path I think initially created a "rougher" platform for Ontraport that had more bugs (Oct 2014 when I got certified).